As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 I actually froze my low carb pumpkin cupcakes with this cream cheese frosting and ate them as frozen treats!

-So just so you know, the possibilities are endless!
+Just so you know, the possibilities are endless!
 You could even eat it with the spoon to make yourself a nice and easy fat bomb.

 If you would like a dairy-free version, check out my dairy free whipped cream recipe!
 You can use that frosting on any type of cakes you want.
 It's made with coconut cream, erythritol and stevia.

 You can also make a chocolate version of this recipe using my sugar free chocolate frosting recipe!
-I have hundreds of other PCOS recipes on this website so make sure to have a look around if you like this one.

 Best Sweetened with Erythritol and Stevia

+You might be wondering how you can make cream cheese frosting without the use of powdered sugar.
 You simply need to use a low carb alternative.
 There are many options for sweeteners out there, but my favorite ones have always been erythritol and stevia powder.

+It's important that you use powdered erythritol so you avoid any grainy texture in your sugar-free cream cheese frosting.
 I usually like to make my own powdered erythritol as it's just so simple.
-They usually sell bags of powdered erythritol, but it tends to be more expensive than the granulated kind so I usually make my own.
+You can find bags of powdered erythritol, but it tends to be more expensive than the granulated kind so I usually make my own.

 I usually like to use a combination of erythritol and stevia in most of my recipes because erythritol in large amounts can cause stomach problems and give that annoying cooling taste in the mouth.